vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 - `[Any Answer]` - Answers the current question in the Flashcard game / quiz.
 This input does not have a specific structure or command.

 Each of these three commands require the use of the `UI`, `Logic` and `Model` components.
 For example, when a deck is played, the `model` must be updated with a shuffled deck containing the shuffled entries.
-The `UI` must also reflect the added deck to be shown to the user.

 #### 4.2.3 Play Mode and Command Mode